 You don’t need to come to campus to receive help from the Writing Center and Speech Service!
 We offer two ways you can receive assistance online.

-Please note that during a regular week, online consultations submitted after 5 pm on Fridays may not be returned until the following Wednesday.
+Please keep in mind that during a regular week, online consultations submitted after 5 pm on Fridays may not be returned until the following Wednesday.
 That time is extended for school recesses and closures.
 Also, if we need to contact you for more information, it may delay the return of your submission.

 Note: You cannot see comments on Word documents while using a mobile device.
 You must open the document on a desktop or laptop computer to see the comments.
-If you wish to have a recording of your speech consulted on, you can upload the recording to YouTube (no need to publish it) and include the link to the video in the form.
+If you wish to have a recording of your speech consulted on, you can upload the recording to YouTube (no need to publish it) and include the link to the video in the consultation request form.

 When you want or need the interaction of a face-to-face appointment, but coming to campus is not an option, you can choose to schedule a virtual appointment!
-We use audio and screen-sharing, and video when possible, through Microsoft Teams (available to students for free through the university) to conduct the consultation.
+We use Zoom (available to students for free through the university) to conduct the consultation.

-- Pick a device to use for your appointment can display your draft and allow you to make edits while speaking with your tutor (relying on a smartphone only isn’t recommended).
+- Pick a device to use for your appointment that can display your draft and allow you to make edits while speaking with your consultant (relying on a smartphone only isn’t recommended).

-- Be able to give your full attention to the appointment, just as you would for a regular face-to-face appointment.
+- Be able to give your full attention to the appointment, just as you would for a regular face-to-face meeting.

 - Make sure your Internet connection is strong, and your incoming and outgoing audio is fully functional.

 - Make sure you are in an environment with few to no distractions, and take steps to avoid interruptions.

 - You must have a device with a microphone and speakers and/or a headset with a microphone.
-Video and/or screen-sharing is encouraged but not required.
+Video and/or screen-sharing is encouraged.

 - Virtual appointments count the same as regular appointments (up to three appointments per class per week, and one appointment per class per day).